imengyu/vue-code-layout/docs/en/guide/code-layout.md

 ### Get panel instance

-When adding a panel, the 'name' attribute must be guaranteed to be unique, so you can use name to query the added panel instances and change them:
+When adding a panel, the `name` attribute must be guaranteed to be unique, so you can use name to query the panel instances and modify the attributes of them:

 ```ts
 //Get the panel and modify the badge